 To really feel the heart and soul of Myanmar, a small ship cruise for a few days or longer is a must.
 There are a number of Burmese rivers to choose from, but for a first-timer in Myanmar, I recommend starting with a cruise on the Irrawaddy, which runs nearly 1,400 miles north to south through the country and is the main artery of life for the people of Myanmar.

 There were many small ship cruise lines on the Irrawaddy, including Strand, Belmond, Sanctuary Retreats, and Scenic, but one of my favorites is Pandaw, which boasts a fleet of Colonial-style teakwood boats!
 I’ve sailed with Pandaw on the Irrawaddy twice and also cruised with them in Cambodia, Laos, and Vietnam and hope to do their Lower Ganges small ship cruise in India shortly.

 1. You’ll See Remarkable Architecture And Archeology

 During your cruise, you will visit significant archaeological sites and tourist hotspots — without the crowds, and at your leisure.
-By far the most incredible place in Myanmar for me is Bagan, which was the capital city of Burma from 1044 to 1287.
+By far the most incredible place in Myanmar for me is Bagan, which was the capital city from 1044 to 1287.
 With 3,000 pagodas, temples, and stupas of varying sizes and states of repair, you can take a bike, car, or horse-drawn carriage through Bagan to see as much as you wish.
 When I visited, I tried to imagine why people would have constructed such structures in one small area.
 The temples of Bagan can also be seen on the shores as your boat moves along the river.